Although coffee tastes great and can help you start your day, not everyone wants to have caffeine.

 Is decaf coffee truly caffeine-free?

-That’s a smaller quantity of caffeine than the 80 to 100 milligrams in a regular coffee.
+That's a smaller quantity of caffeine than the 80 to 100 milligrams found in a regular cup of coffee.

-If you drink decaf coffee once a day, the small amount of caffeine might not even affect you.
+If you drink decaf coffee once a day, the small amount of caffeine it contains may not even affect you.

 But while five milligrams of caffeine doesn't seem like much, it can add up if you have multiple servings.